 Best for helping you track your finances: Brigit

-Why Brigit stands out: Brigit may advance you between $80 and $250, but you’ll have to pay $9.99 a month for its Brigit Plus plan to qualify for “instant transfers” and other features.
+Why Brigit stands out: Brigit may advance you between $50 and $250, but you’ll have to pay $9.99 a month for its Brigit Plus plan to qualify for “instant transfers” and other features.
 The app, which is available on Android and Apple devices, stands out for its budgeting tools that help you track your spending and its “Brigit score” model.
 Your Brigit score ranges from 0 to 100 and measures three financial wellness metrics: bank account health, spending behavior and earnings profile.
-You’ll need a Brigit score of at least 0 to be approved for the Brigit Plus plan.
+You’ll need a Brigit score of at least 70 to be approved for Brigit Instant Cash.

 - No interest or tips — Unlike Earnin and Dave, Brigit doesn’t ask for tips when you borrow money.
 The company also won’t perform a credit check.
 But keep in mind that if you’re paying for a Brigit Plus membership, the money isn’t free of fees.

 - Not compatible with all banks — Brigit says it works with more than 6,000 banks and credit unions, but that doesn’t guarantee it will work with yours.
-The company notes that it isn’t yet compatible with Chime Bank, Capital One or Net Spend.
+The company notes that it isn’t yet compatible with Chime Bank, Capital One, Net Spend or Varo.

 - Auto advances available — Brigit will analyze your spending habits in your checking account to predict if your balances are low and you’re in danger of overdrafting.
 Its “Auto Advances” feature will transfer money to your bank account automatically to prevent an overdraft from occurring.